-As for the henge, it is composed of an earthen bank and inner ditch enclosing an area about 16.5 metres in diameter, within which is a platform 6 metres across.
+As for the henge, it is composed of an earthen bank and inner ditch enclosing an area about 16.5 metres in diameter, within which is a platform six metres across.
 In the south-east corner is a single entrance cutting through the bank.

 It takes a bit of determination to find the henge.
 Three miles south of Huntly, on the A97, turn west on the minor road to Mytice, where the road turns to a track at Clashindarroch Forest.
-From Mytice there is a 2-mile walk straight ahead on the forest track to Finglenny.
+From Mytice there is a two-mile walk straight ahead on the forest track to Finglenny.

 About Wormy Hillock Henge Monument

 Address: Clashindarroch Forest, Rhynie, Aberdeenshire, Scotland

 Attraction Type: Prehistoric Site

 Location: In Clashindarroch Forest plantation, a two mile walk on a forest track past Mytice, off the A97

 Photo Credit: jake williams, licensed for reuse under the Creative Commons Licence